The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 If you talk to your Justice Social Link, Chihiro, after the final battle, she will say that people should be allowed to fall in love regardless of age.
 In P3P, Ken takes her place as Justice for the female protagonist, and is a potential Love Interest.

-Resdient Evil Gaiden, a forgettable and non-canon game in the franchise, introduced a character with super healing and enhanced senses due to a parasite B.O.W that was within her body.
+Resident Evil Gaiden, a non-canon game in the franchise, introduced a character with super healing and enhanced senses due to a parasite B.O.W. that was within her body.
 This was back in the year 2000.
-Jump ahead 12 years later and Resident Evil 6 has Sherry Berkin with super healing due to a parasite that was forced into her body back in Resident Evil 2 but was then forced into a dormant state due to the vaccine given to her by Claire.
+Jump ahead 12 years later and Resident Evil 6 has Sherry Berkin with super healing due to a parasite that was forced into her body back in Resident Evil 2 but was then forced into a dormant state due to the vaccine given to her by Claire Redfield.

 In Final Fantasy Tactics Advance, one of the "special generic" characters you can recruit is a Hunter with the name Cheney.
 FFTA came out in the States mid/late 2003, long before the infamous hunting accident involving Dick Cheney and Harry Whittington.
 Similarly, one of the Missions is requested by one "Cheney, Hunter".
 (They might be the same guy.)